Player Authentication

 - Client calls

 Content-Type: application/json.
-Default backend limits are currently 5 requests per 10 minutes for /v1/client/auth/otp/request and 10 requests per 10 minutes for /v1/client/auth/otp/verify, typically scoped by game, email, and client IP.SIGNED Mode
+Default backend limits are currently 5 requests per 10 minutes for /v1/client/auth/email-otp/request and 10 requests per 10 minutes for /v1/client/auth/email-otp/verify, typically scoped by game, email, and client IP.YOUR_BACKEND Method

 Your backend signs player identities.